Identify Your Sales Conversation Style

 - System.
 Winging it doesn’t work.
-You’ll be more effective with a step-by-step system that guides you through this part of the conversation.
+Follow a step-by-step system which guides you through this part of the conversation.

 - Genuine and authentic.
-You’ll remain engaged and authentic when you shift your view about closing the sale.
+Shift your view about closing the sale to remain engaged and authentic.
 Consider enrolling a new client as a give instead of a take.

 - Objections.
 Your mindset influences how you respond to objections.
-Instead of this being an end to the meeting, view objections as a signal that they need more information.
-List the top 10 common objections you’re most likely to hear.
-Then decide how you want to answer each one.
+Don’t view this as an end to the meeting.
+Realize objections are a signal that they need more information.
+List the top 5 common objections you’re most likely to hear.
+Then, decide how you want to answer each one.

 - Mistakes.
-You’ll continue to make mistakes.
-It’s a learning process.
-Those mistakes give you insight about what happened and how you could respond differently the next time around.
-You’ll improve with each conversation.
+Learn from your mistakes.
+Those mistakes offer valuable insight about what happened and how you could respond differently the next time around.
+Improvement occurs with each conversation.